-I’m SO excited to share my mother-in-law’s famous chicken fingers!!
-All four of her grandkids absolutely love these chicken strips, and I simply had to learn it from her.
+I’m SO excited to share my mother-in-law’s famous Ritz cracker chicken fingers!
+All four of her grandkids absolutely love these crispy chicken strips, and I simply had to learn it from her.
+They are easy to make in advance for lunch, dinner, snack, or as an appetizer.
+Trust me when I say, they’re so addicting you’ll watch them disappear in no time!

 - Chicken Tenders – or chicken tenderloins, are a narrow and long piece attached to chicken breast meat.
 It’s incredibly tender and requires minimal prep.